vladislav-karamfilov/MoreDotNet/README.md

 ## Any questions, comments or additions?

 If you have a feature request or bug report, leave an issue on the [issues page](https://github.com/Teodor92/MoreDotNet/issues) or send a [pull request](https://github.com/Teodor92/MoreDotNet/pulls).
-For general questions and comments, use the [StackOverflow](http://stackoverflow.com/) forum.
+For general questions or comments, use the [StackOverflow](http://stackoverflow.com/) forum.